 (B) Faculty and staff of the United States Military Academy, the United States Naval Academy, the United States Air Force Academy, and the United States Coast Guard Academy.

-Likewise, Article 93a does not protect everyone serving in the military but only to “specially protected junior member of the armed forces.”
+Likewise, Article 93a does not protect everyone serving in the military; it only protects “specially protected junior members of the armed forces.”
 The term “specially protected junior member of the armed forces” means—

 (A) a member of the armed forces who is assigned to, or is awaiting assignment to, basic training or other initial active duty for training, including a member who is enlisted under a delayed entry program;